neuro-inc/neuro-cli/CLI.md

 ### neuro storage mv

-Move or rename files and directories.<br/><br/>SOURCE must contain path to the file or directory existing on the storage,<br/>and DESTINATION must contain the full path to the target file or directory.<br/>
+Move or rename files and directories.<br/><br/>SOURCE must contain path to the file or directory existing on the storage, and<br/>DESTINATION must contain the full path to the target file or directory.<br/>

 **Usage:**